autolab/Autolab/docs/lab.md

 The `hello/writeup` contains the detailed lab writeup, either html or pdf file, that students can download from the Autolab front end.

+## Other sample autograders
+We have a [repository for sample autograders](https://github.com/autolab/autograders-examples) written for popular languages, which includes Python, Java, C++, Golang, and Javascript.

 ## Troubleshooting

 #### Why is Autolab not displaying my stdout output?